Froggy111/maxtext-jetstream-models/README.md

 start server with start_server.sh test server with requester.py

+recommended to use greedy/weighted decoding. the rest cause much more overhead for some reason.

 **MANY OF FEATURES BELOW ARE NOT DONE YET.**
 To set the model-id to run:
 ```